-How beautiful are these orange tuile cookies filled with creamy chocolate ganache?
+How beautiful are these lace tuile cookies filled with creamy chocolate ganache?
 They look so elegant but are much easier to make than you would imagine.
-I am excited to share this recipe with you and with my friends.
+I am excited to share this recipe with you.

-an orange - For this recipe, you will only use the orange peel.
+an orange - For the ganache recipe, you will only use the orange peel (zest).
+If you prefer to use plain chocolate ganache, just omit the orange zest.

 heavy whipping cream - 36% fat whipping cream will give your ganache a creamy mouthfeel and rich flavor.